Frustrated Ising model on the honeycomb lattice: Metastability and universality: Results

 To estimate the inverse critical temperature $\beta_c(\rv)$, the ansatz~\eqref{eq:TcFitAnsatz} is used for each observable independently on the full range of system sizes, i.e., on $L \in [12,128]$.
 Figure~\ref{fig:fssFitsTc} shows the location of the pseudocritical points, as well as the fits of Eq.~\eqref{eq:TcFitAnsatz} for $\rv=-0.21$ and $\rv=-0.23$, and fixing $\nu=1$.
 (We fixed $\nu=1$ since the numerical data of the values of $\dlm$ at the maxima are consistent with that value, and since it also is the expected value of the Ising universality class.)
 In both cases the obtained values of $\beta_c$ are compatible within error bars for different observables (see Table~\ref{tab:fssExponents}).
 From the visible curvature of the curves in Fig.~\ref{fig:fssFitsTc} one notes that clearly a correction term such as the one in Eq.~\eqref{eq:TcFitAnsatz} is necessary to describe $\beta^{(\mathcal{O})}_{\max}(L)$ --- the exception being $\dlm$ whose pseudocritical points almost fall on a straight line.

 \begingroup \squeezetable

 \endgroup

 The obtained critical exponents and inverse critical temperatures are summarized in Table~\ref{tab:fssExponents}.
 Almost all obtained exponents are within one or two standard deviations of the expected Onsager exponents listed in the right column.
 This suggests that the model remains in the Ising universality class even rather close to the special point $\rv=-1/4$.
-One exception are the $\gamma/\nu$ exponents from the fit for the peaks of the magnetic susceptibility with subtraction.
+In contrast to the values of $1/\nu$ obtained from the FSS fits of the peak locations of $\dlm$, the ones obtained via $\dU4$ are particularly far from the expected value of 1.
+This may be due to $\dU4$ exhibiting broader maxima than $\dlm$ for the same $L$ in the present model (not shown), which also is reflected in much larger error bars for the obtained values of $\beta_{\max}^{\dU4}$ in Fig.~\ref{fig:fssFitsTc}, particularly for smaller system sizes.
+Also note that the values for $\dU4$ outside the fitting range in Fig.~\ref{fig:fssFits}, i.e., data for $L<48$, fall well above the fitting line, suggesting the presence of strong corrections to scaling, likely still affecting the presented estimates of $1/\nu$ using Eq.~\eqref{eq:fss_dU4db} in Table~\ref{tab:fssExponents}.
+Another exception are the $\gamma/\nu$ exponents from the fit for the peaks of the magnetic susceptibility with subtraction.
 It is well known that using the magnetic susceptibility with subtraction (especially of the finite-size type $\langle |m|\rangle$) is subject to strong corrections (see, e.g., Refs.~\cite{holm:93a,zierenberg:17,akritidis:22,akritidis:23}).
 The disconnected form $\chi'$ for $\beta\leq \beta_c$ evaluated at $\beta=\beta_c$ commonly shows better scaling, as is also the case here.
 Nonetheless, even the $\gamma/\nu$ values from $\chi_L'(\beta_c$) are about two to three standard deviations away from $1.75$.
 For $\rv=-0.21$ and $-0.22$ we use our $\beta_c$ estimates of Ref.~\cite{Gessert2024}, i.e., $\beta_c = 3.2572(5)$ and $4.2702(6)$.
 For $\rv=-0.23$ we use $6.346(3)$ from the scaling of the location of $\dlm$, i.e., $\beta_{\max}^{(\dlm)}$.
 Similarly, evaluating the magnetization at $\beta_{\max}^{(\dlm)}$ and at $\beta_c$ gives different estimates for the exponent ratio $\beta/\nu$.
-Table~\ref{tab:fssExponents} also lists the results from the partition function zeros studied in Ref.~\cite{Gessert2024} for $\rv=-0.21$ and $-0.22$, which give results compatible within error bars for $\gamma/\nu$, $1/\nu$, and $\beta_c$.
+Table~\ref{tab:fssExponents} also lists the results from the partition function zeros studied in Ref.~\cite{Gessert2024} for $\rv=-0.21$ and $-0.22$, which, within error bars, are compatible with the values for $\gamma/\nu$, $1/\nu$, and $\beta_c$ obtained here.

 These mixed fitting results appear to be due to strong corrections to scaling.
 One way to examine such scaling corrections is through the effectively varying power-law exponent (corresponding to the local slope in Fig.~\ref{fig:fssFits}), which can be quantified by